 What can be done about the CRDO/DUPE overlap issue?

-DR Pensions Consulting offers a service in which we can calculate the impact of a credit split in advance.
+You need to calculate the impact of a credit split in advance.
 If a credit split will produce a fair and equitable result, then that is the best option.
-If not, we can generally recommend an alternative that would produce a fair result and maximize CPP benefits for the “couple”, instead of creating a net loss of benefits to them.
+If not, I’d generally recommend an alternative that would produce a fair result and maximize CPP benefits for the “couple”, instead of creating a net loss of benefits to them.

 Thank you for this!
 I had not heard of this before reading your post, and I’m pretty sure there are many people in the same situation…I will be sure to refer others to your blog.
 Keep up the good work!